Camp Alexander |

 (1861 - 1862), Norfolk

-A Confederate encampment for Norfolk's defenders until the city was evacuated in May 1862.
+A Confederate encampment for the city's defenders until the city was evacuated in May 1862.
 Site located one-half mile west of the intersection of Oak Grove Road and Granby Street.
-Un-numbered state marker "Camp Talbot" located at intersection.
+State marker located at the intersection.

 (1862 - 1864), Norfolk